 - If a TAR, TGZ, RAR, or ZIP file is included in the Supplementary Materials, it is recommended that a corresponding TXT file also be included within that gives an index of the contents.
 This might be appropriate for a collection of computer codes, for example.

 The linux command "ls -R1F < directory >" may be useful to generate a list of all files organized by subdirectory.

 - Any computer code submitted with the Supplementary Materials should be a snapshot of the code used to obtain the published results.
 If the authors want readers to have access to later improvements of the code, it is suggested that the paper and/or Supplementary Materials contain a link to the external website or public code repository where the authors will maintain the code.

 - Virtual machines (VMs) are a popular way to encapsulate the complete computing environment to accompany software, but are too large to be included as Supplementary Materials.
 Authors are encouraged to point to VMs available from other sites or on cloud computing platforms if they wish to indicate an environment on which their code runs.

 - Other than prohibition of huge files such as virtual machines, there is currently no size restriction on Supplementary Materials.

-Two other journals, SIADS and SIIMS, consider refereed supplemental content for publication.
-For these journals’ guidelines, see http://www.siam.org/journals/siads/authors.php and http://www.siam.org/journals/siims/authors.php.
+Three other journals, SIADS, SIDMA, and SIIMS, consider refereed supplemental content for publication.
+For these journals’ guidelines, see SIADS Instructions for Authors, SIDMA Instructions for Authors, and SIIMS Instructions for Authors.